long-covid-hg/META_ANALYSIS/README.md

 ```

 Create a list of meta-analysis phenotypes to analyse (step3_pheno_conf.txt)
-(Note that this list should be the same (and in the same order) as in the first for-loop creating the pheno.jsons and in the scripts/makesumstats.py)

 (Again, back up the old version of step3_pheno_conf.txt if you want to keep it)
 ```